Physical Chemistry Research Division

 About the Physical Chemistry Research Division

-The Chemistry & Biochemistry Department at Ohio University has a strong graduate program in physical chemistry that offers students the option of pursuing either master?s or Ph.D. degrees.
-The program's research comprises a broad range of materials science that includes elements of nanoscience, solid-state chemistry, surface chemistry, synthetic chemistry, polymer chemistry, and spectroscopy.
-Over the past few years the faculty within the Physical Chemistry Division has been well-funded, and the division has benefited from the involvement of graduate students, postdocs, and numerous undergraduate research assistants.
+Over the past few years, the faculty within the Physical Chemistry Division has been well-funded, and the division has benefited from the involvement of graduate students, postdocs, and numerous undergraduate research assistants.
 Since 1999, the Physical Chemistry faculty members have averaged more than four publications a year and have made numerous presentations at national and international conferences.

 The Physical Chemistry Division is also very active in a large, interdisciplinary special program at Ohio University called the Nanoscale and Quantum Phenomena Institute, a consortium of researchers from various academic units at Ohio University.
-Participating departments include Chemistry & Biochemistry, Physics & Astronomy, Geology, Chemical Engineering, and Electrical Engineering.
+Participating departments include Chemistry & Biochemistry, Physics & Astronomy, Earth and Environmental Geosciences, Chemical Engineering, and Electrical Engineering.
 The program fosters collaborative research between faculty members with related research goals who otherwise might have very little interaction with each other.
 NQPI fosters research that contributes to significant advances in physics, chemistry, biology and material science, in both fundamental and applied aspects.

 Join us every Friday afternoon at an informal gathering to discuss research results or items on your mind.